 Rogue River Steelheading - Oregon

-Steelheading the Rogue River
+The Rogue River

-Rogue River Outfitters
+Rogue River Steelhead

-Fish for 4-to 10-pound summer steelhead and the world-famous half-pounders (1 ½ to 3 pounds steelhead - nicknamed by Zane Grey).
-Steelhead migrate up from the Pacific Ocean to the upper reaches of the Rogue.
-During your drift, you may see osprey, wild turkeys, bald eagles, otters, turtles, deer, and the occasional black bear.
+During your drift, your guide will point out historic sites.
+Take a short hike to the Rogue River Historical Museum and learn about the Rogue Indians and the Canyon's first white settlers.
 Winkle Bar is a favorite spot for history buffs.
 You can also visit Zane Grey's cabin on the mining claim he purchased from an old gold prospector in 1926.
-At his cabin on the Rogue, Zane Grey was inspired to write several novels, including "Rogue River Feud" and "Shooting the Rogue."
+Zane Grey was inspired to write several novels at his cabin on the Rogue, including "Rogue River Feud" and "Shooting the Rogue."

 Group Size: Up to 12 anglers per week.